florentgiovannone/SEB-Project-1/README.md

 After completing this project, I feel much more confident in coding JavaScript and manipulating what needs to be seen by the user at a given time.

+## Challenges
+During this project, the main challenges were all linked to the enemies.

+1. Enemy Movement: As a true space invader, enemies were supposed to go right or left until one enemy reached the wall.
+I struggled at first, but then read a lot and came across a good solution that tracked the last movement and, depending on the location of the enemy, the whole pack would go down and then the other way.

+2. Killed Enemy: Removing the enemies killed from the array was hard.
+I couldn't manage to get the array sliced and remove the enemies.
+Instead, I copied the killed enemies into a new array.
+This created a bug (still existing) that even the killed enemies are shooting.

-## Key learning and takeaway
+## Key Learning and Takeaway
-If I would have to make this project again, I would prioritise a lot more time on the gameplay itself first and look at styling later during the project
+If I were to make this project again, I would prioritize a lot more time on the gameplay itself first and look at styling later during the project.

 ## Bugs
 - Sometimes, the enemies keep shooting even after the player has cleared the screen.
 Press the start button again, and you will advance to the next level.

--The issue where enemies continue shooting after being shot is caused by the fact that the killed enemies are copied into a new array called enemyRemoved rather than being sliced and placed into this array.
+- The issue where enemies continue shooting after being shot is caused by the fact that the killed enemies are copied into a new array called `enemyRemoved` rather than being sliced and placed into this array.

-## Future improvements
+## Future Improvements

--There are four different endings: one loss and one win for each side, each with a different GIF and wording for each situation.

--Each character has a dedicated sound when hovered over.

--The ships (player and enemies) and lasers have different colors depending on whom you choose.
+I would love to implement the below improvements:

+- Have more factions and more levels to make the game harder to play.
+- Implement a global leaderboard so players from across the world can compare with each other.
+- Fix the bugs.